Houston Texans: Rebuilding years (2021–2022)

 On January 27, 2021, the Texans hired David Culley as the team's head coach.
 Culley most recently worked as the Baltimore Ravens assistant head coach, wide receivers coach and passing game coordinator.
 On February 12, 2021, the Texans released all-pro defensive end J.J.
 Watt.
 It was confirmed that Watt personally requested owner Cal McNair for his release.

 On January 13, 2022, the Texans fired David Culley after posting a 4–13 record as the team's head coach and promoted defensive coordinator Lovie Smith as the team's fifth head coach on February 7, 2022.
 The team traded away their starting quarterback Deshaun Watson to the Cleveland Browns and a 2024 fifth round pick for three 1st round picks, a 3rd round pick and a 4th round pick on March 20, 2022, due to sexual misconduct lawsuits toward Watson.
 The Texans opened their 2022 season in a tie game against the Indianapolis Colts, the franchise's first tie in their 20-year existence.
-On January 9, 2023, the Texans announced that they were going in a different direction by firing Lovie Smith after a 3–13–1 season.
+On January 9, 2023, the Texans announced that they were going in a different direction by firing Smith after a 3–13–1 season.